Quick Answers to Calvinism, part 1 (#1-8: proverbs, the gift, Rev. 13:8)

 [For more on this, watch this video from Kevin at Beyond the Fundamentals: "Why Revelation 13:8 and 17:8 does not support Calvinism."
 But have a cup of coffee first, in order to keep up with his fast talking.]

 In Calvinism, God's greatest priority is His glory (and "fame," as my Calvinist ex-pastor says).
 And so everything He does is to get more glory and fame, even predestining people to hell and ordaining all sin and evil, according to Calvinism.
-Because for some reason, that's glorifying to Him.
-But since it's "for His glory," it's all okay and good, and we have to just humbly accept it and praise Him for it.
-And Calvinists will accuse us non-Calvinists of denying God the glory due Him if we say that people have the free-will to make decisions that He didn't preplan/cause/want, etc., as if we're saying that we're stronger or more sovereign than Him, elevating man over God.
+Because for some reason, that's glorifying to Him, according to Calvinism.
+But since it's "for His glory," it's all okay and good, and we have to just humbly accept it and praise Him for it, right?
+And Calvinists will accuse us non-Calvinists of denying God the glory due Him if we say that people have the free-will to make our own decisions about Jesus and that we can choose to do things God didn't preplan/cause/want, etc., as if we're saying that we're stronger or more sovereign than Him, elevating man over God.

 [This would only be true if God Himself didn't voluntarily limit His own use of controlling power.
 We have free-will not because we're stronger than God, but because that's how He wanted it and created it to be.
 Pastor Charles Stanley, in chapters 1 and 2 of his book God has an answer for Our Unmet Needs, says that God wants everyone to be healed and whole and that He gives everyone repeated opportunities to find healing and wholeness in Him, but He never forces it on anyone because He honors our human will, the free-will He gave us.
 Dr. Stanley says that it's not that God doesn't have the ability to force whatever He wants on people, but it's that He has chosen to give a certain level of freedom to mankind to accept or reject Him.
 And He won't deny that freedom, the freedom to make our own decisions that He decided to give us.
 So true.
 So simple.
 So rational.]